-Project Components Expected Concrete Outputs Expected Outcomes Amount (US\$) Strengthening of Territorial Planning and Risk Management 1.1.
+Project Components Expected Concrete Outputs Expected Outcomes Amount (US\$) 1.
+Strengthening of Territorial Planning and Risk Management 1.1.
 Strengthened institutional and regulatory systems for climate responsive planning and development.
 Improved policies, regulations and plans to reduce risk to climate change impacts.
 200,000 1.2.
 Strengthened information, monitoring, and climate information management systems Reduced exposure to climate-related hazards and threats.
 2,350,000 1.3.
 Community Early Warning and Decision- making system strengthened and expanded to assess and manage climate risks.
-250,000 Green and grey infrastructure enhanced to 2.1.
+250,000 2.
+Green and grey infrastructure enhanced to increase resilience to 2.1.
 Impact of flooding in selected most vulnerable flood-prone neighbourhoods minimized.
 Increased resilience of infrastructure at risk in the SORB area.
-2,950,000 increase resilience to floods and droughts 2.2.
+3,000,000 floods and droughts 2.2.
 Housing and commercial buildings reinforced against floods.
 Reduced exposure of vulnerable population to climate-related hazards and threats.
 400,000 3.
 Vulnerable coastal and wetland ecosystems of the SORB enhanced.
 3.1.
 Key coastal and wetland ecosystems restored.
-Increased resilience of coastal and wetland ecosystems 1,200,000 4.
+Increased resilience of coastal and wetland ecosystems 1,300,000 4.
 Increase adaptation capacity of vulnerable farmers and fishers to address climate 4.1 Resilient farming technologies promoted to increase adaptation to climate change impacts.
-Diversified and strengthened livelihoods for vulnerable people in the SORB area 400,000 change and climate variability 4.2 Fishers' resilient livelihood options promoted to increase adaptation to climate change impacts.
+Diversified and strengthened livelihoods for vulnerable people in the SORB area 400,000 variability 4.2 Fishers' resilient livelihood options promoted to increase adaptation to climate change impacts.
 450,000 5.
 Stakeholders of the SORB have built their capacities and are aware of climate 5.1.
-Capacities of stakeholders have been built to cope with climate change impacts in the SORB Government officials and staff's strengthened capacities for decision-making to reduce risk to 200,000 risks.
+Capacities of stakeholders have been built to cope with climate change impacts in the SORB Government officials and staff's strengthened capacities for decision- making to reduce risk to 100,000 IISKS.
 5.2.
 Communication and dissemination strategies have been implemented towards reducing vulnerability. climate change impacts.
 Community members and vulnerable groups strengthened capacities to respond to climate change impacts.
+150,000

 Increased awareness of CSOs, community members, associations, and the private sector on CC.

-200,000 6.
-Project/Programme 750,000 7.
-Total Project/Progra 9,300,000 8.
-Project/Programme applicable) 700,000 Amount of Financing 10,000,000
+6. Project/Programme Execution cost 750,000

+7. Total Project/Programme Cost 9,300,000

+8. Project/Programme Cycle Management Fee charged by the Implementing Entity (if applicable) 700,000

+Amount of Financing Requested 10,000,000